fortana-co/react-dropzone-uploader/docs/api.md

 >This is why `onChangeStatus` also receives `status` instead of just `fileWithMeta`.
 Your callback gets the correct, immutable value of `status`, even if `fileWithMeta.meta.status` is later updated.

 `getUploadParams` and `onChangeStatus` have an API for safely merging new values into a file's meta.
 If you return something like `{ meta: { newKey: newValue } }` from these functions, RDU merges the new values into the file's `meta`.

+## Accepted Files
+To control which files can be dropped or picked, you can use the `accept` prop, which is really the [HTML5 input accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types).
+Also available are the `minSizeBytes`, `maxSizeBytes` and `maxFiles` props.

+Files whose sizes fall outside the range `[minSizeBytes, maxSizeBytes]` are rendered in the dropzone with a special error status.
+Files rejected because they don't have the correct type, or because they exceed your max number of files, call `onChangeStatus` with special status values, but are not rendered.

+If you need totally custom filter logic, you can pass a generic `validate` function.
+This function receives a `fileWithMeta` object.
+If you return a falsy value from `validate`, the file is accepted, else it's rejected.